 Under California law, drivers need to purchase the following coverage:

-If medical bills or damage exceed these amounts, the party that's liable for the accident can be sued in a personal injury lawsuit.
-In some cases, the court will seize assets to cover damages and medical bills.
+If medical bills or damage exceed these amounts, the party liable for the accident can be sued in a personal injury lawsuit.
+Sometimes, the court will seize assets to cover damages and medical bills.

 Some drivers have additional Uninsured Motorist Coverage or Underinsured Motorist Coverage.
 Insurance providers must offer this type of coverage and have you sign a waiver if you decide not to purchase it.
-If you did decide to buy this type of coverage, your insurance provider will offer a larger settlement in case the other driver can’t cover the damages they caused.
+If you choose to buy this type of coverage, your insurance provider may offer a larger settlement in case the other driver can't cover the damages they caused.
 Your Glendale car accident lawyer can help you understand the coverage you have.

-If you don’t agree with the fault percentage, you and your Glendale car accident attorney can file a lawsuit and have a judge or jury determine liability for the parties involved.
+If you disagree with the fault percentage, you and your Glendale car accident attorney can file a lawsuit and have a judge or jury determine liability for the parties involved.

 Get Help From a Glendale Car Accident Lawyer

-While some claims can be settled without legal representation, it can be difficult to determine who's at fault for the accident and how the different parties share the responsibility.
+While some claims can be settled without legal representation, it can be challenging to determine who's at fault for the accident and how the different parties share the responsibility.

-It's beneficial to have a legal representative on your side if you were involved in an accident where liability isn’t easy to determine.
-A Glendale car accident lawyer, or one near you, can help you gather all the evidence you need and negotiate with insurers on your behalf.
-If you can’t reach a settlement with the insurance companies, your attorney can help you file a lawsuit and will represent you during this process.
+Having a legal representative on your side is beneficial if you were involved in an accident where liability isn't easy to determine.
+A car accident attorney in Glendale, CA, or one near you, can help you gather all the evidence you need and negotiate with insurers on your behalf.
+If you can't settle with the insurance companies, your attorney can help you file a lawsuit and will represent you during this process.

-Accident.com can help you find an attorney in Glendale, CA. All you have to do is fill out a form to tell us more about your situation, and we'll put you in touch with one of the lawyers from our network for a free initial consultation.
+Accident.com can help you find an attorney in Glendale, CA. All you have to do is fill out a form to tell us about your situation, and you will be put in touch with one of the lawyers from their network for a free initial consultation.
 Don't delay.
-Remember that you have to report the accident and file a claim within strict deadlines.
-Contact Accident.com today to pursue the compensation you need.
+Remember to report the accident and file a claim within strict deadlines.